fardog/nodemailer-cli/README.md

    -r, --port       The port to use when contacting the SMTP server.
 [465] -n, --nossl      If set, SSL will not be used when sending mail.
    -j, --subject    The string to be used as the email's subject.
+   --cc             An email address to Carbon Copy.
+List multiple recipients by appending multiple --cc parameters.
+   --bcc            An email address to Blind Carbon Copy.
+List multiple recipients by appending multiple -bcc parameters.
+   --replyTo        An email address that should receive replies if a recipient replies to your message.
    --body           A file to use as the message body.
    --attachment     A path to a file that should be attached.
 List multiple attachments by appending multiple --attachment parameters.
-   --version        print version and exit
+   -v, --version    print version and exit
 ```

 ## Environment Variables